Rational Veterinary Medicine

 Some conditions have lasted weeks, months or even years, yet a change is seen within a short period of having taken a homeopathic remedy.
 This is too unlikely to be simply a coincidence.

-That I think is the absolute nub of the fundamental difference in views on this subject.
+Many would say this is the absolute nub of the fundamental difference in views on this subject.
 To the homeopathic believer the unlikely nature of the improvement means it must be caused by the remedy but to the critical thinker the massively greater unlikleyhood of the remedy being effective means that almost any coincidence, spontaneous resolution or whatever is more likely than the possibility that the remedy could have been effective.
 The scientific way requires belief only in an extremely unlikely coincidence, and we know they happen, people win the lottery afterall.
 The way of the homeopathic believer, on the other hand, requires that most of what the whole of science knows about the nature of disease and the workings of the body as well as the chemistry and physics of water, sugar and alcohol molecules, quantum particles and energy is totally wrong.
 This is the “brute mystery” that Sehon et al (2006) refer to in their paper concerning the Simplicity Principle.
 The most economical explanation is that something other than homeopathy has produced the change as we don't have to re-write the entire of science to accommodate it.

 How can you criticise homeopathy if you haven’t studied it?
 How can you say it doesn’t work if you haven’t tried it?